dongitran/Jira-MCP-Server/README.md

 ```

 ### 4. `create_task`
-Create a new Jira task with optional subtasks.
+Create a new Jira task with optional subtasks and sprint assignment.

 **Parameters:**
 - `project`: Project key (required)